stratusadv/dandy/README.md

 </p>

-# Dandy AI Framework
 Dandy is an intelligence framework for developing programmatic intelligent bots and workflows.
 It's opinionated, simple and designed to be incredibly pythonic putting the project and developers first.

-## Read First
+### Why Did We Create Another AI Framework?

+Artificial intelligence programming is a very different experience than conventional programming as it's very probabilistic.
+Based on our experience most of the existing frameworks / libraries are designed to focus more on deterministic outcomes which is not realistic or in our opinion beneficial.

+We created Dandy to focus on the flow and validation of data with your artificial intelligence systems to allow you to embrace the probabilistic nature of artificial intelligence.
+Our approach is to focus on batteries included with strong tooling to help build great interactions and lower the barrier to entry for developers.

+### Pydantic is Everyones Friend

-This project critically relies on the use of pydantic to handle the flow and validation of data with your artificial intelligence models.
+This project critically relies on the use of pydantic to handle the flow and validation of data with your artificial intelligence systems.
 Make sure you have a good foundation on the use of pydantic before continuing.

 Please visit https://docs.pydantic.dev/latest/ for more information on pydantic and how to utilize it.

 For bigger examples please check out the [example](https://github.com/stratusadv/dandy/tree/main/example) directory in this repository.

-## Installation
+### Installation

 ``` bash
 pip install dandy
 ```

-## Project Structure
+### Recommended Project Structure

 ```
 cookie_recipe/ <-- This would be for each of your modules